Riddler: Silver and Bronze Age

-Near the end of the Bronze Age, the Riddler went into hiding, working in a winery.
-Eventually he is inspired to return to crime and lured Batman into a storybook theme park.

-During the Riddler's last pre-Crisis appearance, the villain was released from prison (along with most of Batman's other enemies) by Ra's al Ghul.
-Each villain is offered ten million dollars to kill Batman.

 Post-Crisis

 In Batman: The Long Halloween, the Riddler appears as an informant.
-The Riddler is hired by Carmine "The Roman" Falcone to tell him the identity of the Holiday Killer.
-Falcone eventually loses his patience with Riddler and has his daughter throw him out on the 1st of April.
+The Riddler is hired by Carmine Falcone to tell him the identity of the Holiday Killer.
+Falcone eventually loses his patience with Riddler and has his daughter throw him out on April 1.
 Outside Falcone's he is confronted by Holiday who fires several shots at him without harming him due to it being April Fool's, the killer also leaves several items pertaining to their identity at the scene.
-This may be why Riddler was left alive, as matters are traditionally reversed on the holiday.
-He appeared again in the same chapter of the story in which Harvey Dent is disfigured when Batman comes to him for information about the attack.

-He plays a slightly larger role in the story's sequel Batman: Dark Victory, in which Batman turns to him to figure out the significance of the lost games of hangman that are left at the scenes of the Hangman killer's crimes.
-He later showed up as a member of Two-Face's jury during the Hangman's trial.

 In Catwoman: When in Rome, he joins Selina Kyle on a trip to Italy in search of his fellow rogue's origins.
 It is there that he manipulates her into believing that some of Batman's most dangerous foes are after her.
 He has his henchmen employ several gimmicks and weapons used by the Scarecrow, Mr. Freeze and the Joker to achieve this.
 He hopes to extract Batman's real identity from her, but to his dismay, she actually does not know or care.

-The Riddler appears in The Question series, being convinced to become a "big-time villain" by a prostitute he meets on a bus.
-He hijacks the bus and begins asking riddles, killing and robbing anyone that gets them wrong.
-The Question quickly subdues him by asking him philosophical riddles in return.
-He is outwitted and has a mental breakdown before being set free as a reward for getting one last riddle right.

-In the one-shot "Riddler: The Riddle Factory", the Riddler becomes the host of an underground game show that focuses on digging up dirt on celebrities.
-Many of the famous people that he humiliates end up creating insincere apology videos shortly afterward, suggesting that perhaps Riddler did a good thing.
-In the end, his actions turn out to be a front for his attempts to find the hidden treasures of "Scarface" Scarpelli, a Gotham City gangster who lived long before Batman's reign of crimefighting.